 There are three defects that can form the basis of your product liability lawsuit: manufacturing defects, design defects, or marketing defects.
 In some cases, it will be necessary for a product liability attorney in New Mexico to retain an expert to establish the existence of the defect and to show that the defect is what caused the injuries.
 Manufacturing defects are mistakes made while the product was being built.
 These are usually one-offs that are not found in every product in a line.
 Something has gone awry while the product was being built, such that the finished product deviates from the intended design or plan.
 For example, if a component of an appliance’s safety feature was somehow not added in the assembly line, and the appliance unexpectedly explodes while you are using it, this would likely be a manufacturing defect.

 Design flaws are not one-offs.
 They are flaws in how the product was designed, such that they make the product inherently dangerous.
 For example, if a crib is not designed to be strong enough to support a baby’s weight and collapses in on the baby, this would be a design defect.
-Another type of design defect could be an SUV roof that was designed such that it crushes a passenger in the event of a rollover car accident.
+Another type of design defect could be an SUV roof that was designed such that it crushes a passenger in the event of a rollover car accident in Albuquerque.

 Marketing defects are usually failures to warn of potential hazards, but they can include any flaws in the information provided to the consumer regarding how the product is to be used that make the product dangerous.
 There may be a marketing defect, for example, if the manufacturer failed to provide any warnings of a serious or fatal side effect of a dangerous drug.
 There could also be a design defect if the manufacturer buried important warnings in small type in connection with a product that can cause burns if it is left plugged in for too long.